 - Balance the ball on the palm of your free hand with the hand open.

-- Project the ball vertically upward so that it rises at least 6 inches above your hand.
+- Throw the ball vertically upward so that it rises at least 6 inches above your hand.

 - As the ball drops, hit it with your chosen stroke, ensuring that it bounces on your side of the table, goes over the net, and bounces on your opponent’s side of the table.

 But there is a lot more to a good table tennis serve than the above description.
 If you want more information on the rules and a guide to the different types of service check out our post on how to serve in table tennis here.

 These basic skills are always worth practicing and drilling, no matter how experienced a player is because all advanced skills are added to these fundamentals.
 It’s definitely worth dedicating some alone practice time to each type of shot.
 Mastery of the correct technique not only improves your game but can help prevent strain and make the game more enjoyable.
 Learning the basics is the first step on your way to becoming a champion.